callsmusic/callsmusic2/README.md

-# Calls Music Beta — The first open-source PyTgCalls based project
+# Calls Music 2 — The first open-source PyTgCalls based project

 ##### Note that “Beta” doesn’t mean it’s not stable or it’s under construction, it’s just an identifier.